-What is the best streaming service to replace cable?
-This is a question that gets asked often thanks to the shift away from traditional cable to streaming alternatives.
-However, the answer is not always simple and depends on many factors that we’ll go into more detail on.
+What is the best live TV streaming service to replace cable?
+This is a question that often gets asked due to the shift away from traditional cable to streaming alternatives.
+However, the answer is not always so simple and tends to depend on multiple factors that we’ll look more closely at in more detail later on.

-In this guide we’ll cover everything you need to know before choosing a live TV streaming service to make sure you end up with the right service for you.
+However, even that’s not always as simple as going with the cheapest, as there are many more aspects to take into consideration, including channel lineups and device support.
+In this guide we’ll cover everything you need to know before choosing a live TV streaming service to help make sure you end up with the right service for you.

 In this guide